astral-sh/ruff/README.md

           List of paths, used to exclude files and/or directories from checks --extend-exclude <EXTEND_EXCLUDE>
-          Like --exclude, but adds additional files and directories on top of the excluded ones --per-file-ignores <PER_FILE_IGNORES>
+          Like --exclude, but adds additional files and directories on top of the excluded ones --fixable <FIXABLE>
+          List of error codes to treat as eligible for autofix.
+Only applicable when autofix itself is enabled (e.g., via `--fix`)
+      --unfixable <UNFIXABLE>
+          List of error codes to treat as ineligible for autofix.
+Only applicable when autofix itself is enabled (e.g., via `--fix`)
+      --per-file-ignores <PER_FILE_IGNORES>
           List of mappings from file pattern to code to exclude --format <FORMAT>